 StringValue Gets or sets the string value of the TTCN-3 bitstring.
 The only allowed characters in the string passed to this property are '0' and '1'.
 The string returned by the property contains a sequence of '0' and '1' digits.
+In some cases, the message data are available in the form of a stream and cannot be converted into a string by TCI (e.g. because of memory restrictions).
+In such cases, this property returns null and the GetInputStream method shall be used for reading the data.

 Indexing operator Get or sets the value of the bit at the specified position.
 All non-zero values shall be interpreted as if the bit was present.
 IndexOutOfRangeException is thrown if the position is less than zero or greater or equal to the string length.